patronage/bubs-next/docs/performance-backend.md

 Something we're keeping our eye on is the ability to invalidate the vercel edge cache via the same webhook we use to invalidate GraphCDN.
 This will allow us to lengthen the amount of time Vercel uses before revalidating.

 [https://nextjs.org/blog/next-9-5#stable-incremental-static-regeneration](https://nextjs.org/blog/next-9-5#stable-incremental-static-regeneration)

-> Up next, we will be working on a supplemental RFC to address two additional incremental static generation capabilities:

-- Re-generating and invalidating multiple pages at once (like your blog index and a certain blog post)
-- Re-generating by listening to events (like CMS webhooks), ahead of user traffic
-  >